Professional Flea Fumigation in London for a Pest-Free House!

 - Special discounts: when combined with other treatments such as bed bugs control;

-- Home sanitation service: upon request we can offer you after-treatment cleaning procedures at great rates.
-The sanitation session should be done at least 4 days after the flea control procedure and it aims to make sure that all areas are pest-free and clean again.
+- Home disinfection service: upon request we can offer you after-treatment cleaning procedures at great rates.
+The disinfection session should be done at least 4 days after the flea control procedure and it aims to make sure that all areas are pest-free and clean again.

 How We Proceed with The Flea Extermination

 Our flea fumigation procedure is comprised of several steps which ensure that the treatment will be executed in a safe manner and that it will achieve its purpose of eradicating the pesky fleas.

 STEP 1: Before we start, you will need to remove your pets from the property and see a veterinarian.
 This is required to minimise the chance of further re-infestations.
 You should also hoover all affected areas to prepare the ground for treatment.

 STEP 2: We begin with a thorough inspection of the property to determine the level of flea infestation and choose the best appropriate pest control method for your case.
 The flea pest control experts in London we work with will provide you with next-generation measures against this pest - they will detect the fleas and mark all zones for treatment.
 The services of 24/7 Pest Control are not hourly based – we leave your property only when our task is finished.

 STEP 3: Then we continue with the flea fumigation.
 For a remarkably long residual effect, we treat your surfaces with a special insecticide which liquidates pests in seconds and prevents further infestations - our house flea treatments have amongst the highest eradication levels.

 STEP 4: You must wait at least two hours before you enter your property again.
 When you do, make sure to open all doors and windows for ten minutes to freshen up the air.
 Your exterminator will also give you advice on how to prevent future fleas infestations and protect your home and family.